The Telltale Moozadell & How The Sopranos is Like The Matrix

 But the blue pill for Carmela is much more than just a rock on her finger.
 Essentially, it’s the universe that keeps her largely boxed in to the confines of 633 Stag Trail Road.
 For what it’s worth, 633 Stag Trail Road is a VERY nice box, provided you don’t ask too many questions.
 Or, as Gloria liked to describe it, Carmela must keep a “VERY nice home.”
 Speaking of Gloria, let’s go to the zoo!

-Another example of the blue pill at work is Tony and Gloria on their trip to the zoo.
-It’s here that Tony actually tells Gloria “I never met anybody like you.”
+Another example of the blue pill at work is Tony and Gloria, along with their trip to the zoo.
+It’s here where Tony actually tells Gloria “I never met anybody like you.”
 Ahh, but he spoke too soon.
-It was only a few minutes later that Tony remembered he had, indeed, met someone like Gloria.
-All it took was a fresh “Poor you” to jog his memory.
+All it takes is an “Oh, poor you” from Gloria to give Tony that deja vu feeling and jog his memory.
 (There’s The Matrix again!)

 In addition to the literal physical scenery change, in some ways, the zoo is the ultimate escape for Tony.
-For most of us, it’s just “stopping to smell the gorilla sh*t,” but keep in mind Tony’s unique compassion for animals.
-Whereas in the “real world,” Tony Soprano must always watch his back for the next person to betray him, he could actually let his guard down here for a few moments.
+For most of us, the zoo can help us “stop and smell the gorilla sh*t,” but with Tony it’s almost like a little oasis.
+Whereas, in the “real world,” he has to always watch his back for the next betrayal or attack, he can actually let his guard down here for a few moments.

 Jackie Aprile, Jr. - Lies, Lies, & More Lies